-Table 9: Top Commodities (by Value) Transported into the Denver Region by Truck
+Exhibit 9: Top Colorado Origins of Commodities Transported into the Denver Region by Tons in 2010 and 2040

 Table 10 shows the tonnage and value breakdown of commodity flows by mode transported into the DRCOG region in 2010, as well as 2040 forecasts.
 As with exports (Table 5), most freight is imported into the Denver region by truck in terms of both tonnage and value - about 98 percent by either measure.
 The 2040 forecasts are similar.
 This does not mean that rail, air and other modes are not important, but the volume of freight moved by trucks underscores the importance of the region's highways, roadways and streets to freight and goods movement.